 More UK variant COVID-19 cases detected in Central Florida

-LAKE MARY, Fla. - The highly contagious United Kingdom variant of the coronavirus has been detected in Central Florida -- first in Orange County and now in Seminole County.
+LAKE MARY, Fla. - The first case of a highly contagious United Kingdom variant of the coronavirus has been detected in Volusia County.
+Cases have also been found in Orange County and Seminole County.

+"I can confirm 1 case of the B.1.1.7 variant has been reported in Volusia County," the Department of Health in Volusia County told FOX 35.
+"We learn of these cases when they are reported by the lab that conducts the COVID-19 test."

 Health officials in Orange County reported early Thursday evening that two tests that came back positive in that county were administered to residents who actually live in Seminole and Broward counties in Florida.
 The Florida Department of Health in Seminole County later confirmed to FOX 35 News that an additional five cases have been identified in that county.